lyubogankov/adventofcode2022/README.md

 I've solved the first 11 puzzles so far.
 It's been quite fun!
 - After solving several of the puzzles, I noticed that parts one and two were related and began thinking about what elements might change from parts one -> two when writing my solution to part one.
 This has made my code more modular!
 - I've incorporated unit testing into my solutions, which speeds up debug and gives me confidence that my solution still works when I make changes or refactor.
-- This is the first project that I'm thoroughly documenting on GitHub - it's been fun learning GH-flavored Markdown and getting my thoughts out on the keyboard.
-    - In a [recent blog post](https://nedbatchelder.com/blog/202212/talk_python_to_me_tools_for_readme.html), Ned Batchelder shared some of his principles about writing READMEs, and the first one inspired me:

-> Writing about your work helps you understand your work.

 - It's also been fun to animate two of my solutions - Days [08 (Treetop Tree House)](/day08/) and [09 (Rope Bridge)](/day09/).
 It wasn't part of the puzzle requirements, but I found that visualizing and animating the simulation state improved my understanding of the puzzle and was pretty to look at!

+This is the first project that I'm thoroughly documenting on GitHub - it's been fun learning GH-flavored Markdown and getting my thoughts out on the keyboard.
+In a [recent blog post](https://nedbatchelder.com/blog/202212/talk_python_to_me_tools_for_readme.html), Ned Batchelder shared some of his principles about writing READMEs, and the first one inspired me:

+> Writing about your work helps you understand your work.